coastwatch-wcn/primary_productivity/tutorials/R/raw_calculations/unbiased_relative_difference/raw_unbiased_relative_difference.md

 ## Datasets Overview

-We will be creating the pixel-by-pixel unbiased relative difference ($\psi^{\text{netPP}}$) for each monthly at a 9km resolution across the VIIRS-NOAA20 and MODIS-Aqua datasets.
+We will be creating the pixel-by-pixel unbiased relative difference ($\psi^{\text{netPP}}$) for each month at a 9km resolution across the VIIRS-NOAA20 and MODIS-Aqua datasets.
 Here are the available datasets including VIIRS-SNPP:

 1.  **Primary Productivity, MODIS Aqua, Science Quality, Global, 9km, 2013-2022, (Monthly Composite)**